 Good point.
 We will add that to all cars in one of the upcoming software releases.

 A quick look at that owner’s Twitter page shows he’s essentially become a brand advocate for Tesla over the years.

-Listening also makes you a cool brand.
+Listening also makes you a fantastic brand.